laylanicks/laylanicks/README.md

 - 👋 Hi, I’m @laylanix
-- 👀 I’m interested in astrology and web development
+- 👀 I’m interested in traditional vedic astrology and web development
 - 🌱 I’m currently learning HTML, CSS and Javascript with 100Devs
 - 💞️ I’m looking to collaborate on any project that will help me learn and grow as a web developer
 - 📫 How to reach me feel free to find me on Twitter @ybnixx